Joseph Nicolosi

 Joseph Nicolosi (January 24, 1947 – March 8, 2017) was an American clinical psychologist who advocated and practised "reparative therapy", a form of the pseudoscientific treatment of conversion therapy that he claimed could help people overcome or mitigate their homosexual desires and replace them with heterosexual ones.
 Nicolosi was a founder and president of the National Association for Research and Therapy of Homosexuality (NARTH).
-Medical institutions warn that conversion therapy is ineffective and may be harmful, and that there is no evidence that sexual orientation can be changed by such treatments.

-Nicolosi described his ideas in Reparative Therapy of Male Homosexuality: A New Clinical Approach (1991) and three other books.
-Nicolosi proposed that homosexuality is often the product of a condition he described as gender-identity deficit caused by an alienation from, and perceived rejection by, formative individuals of the subject's gender which interrupts normal masculine or feminine identification process.
-He also held that adaptation to gender trauma during formative years could alienate a child from their "fundamental nature."
-His goal was to restore "that which functions in accordance with its biological design.”

 Biography

-Nicolosi held a Ph.D. from the California School of Professional Psychology.
+Nicolosi earned a Master of Arts from the New School for Social Research and a Ph.D. from the California School of Professional Psychology.
 He was a founding member of the National Association for Research & Therapy of Homosexuality (NARTH) and was its president for some time.
 NARTH is a professional association that promotes the acceptance of conversion therapy.
 He was an advisor to, and officer of, NARTH.
 NARTH was for some time based in Encino at Nicolosi's own "Thomas Aquinas Psychological Clinic".
 According to the Southern Poverty Law Center, "NARTH presents its methods as based on scientific fact rather than religious belief".
-Nicolosi was a Catholic.
+Nicolosi was a Roman Catholic.

+Nicolosi described his ideas in Reparative Therapy of Male Homosexuality: A New Clinical Approach (1991) and three other books.
+Nicolosi proposed that homosexuality is often the product of a condition he described as gender-identity deficit caused by an alienation from, and perceived rejection by, formative individuals of the subject's gender which interrupts normal masculine or feminine identification process.
+Scientific research, summarized in a 2016 academic review, has not supported Nicolosi's hypothesis that parents play a role in the development of sexual orientation, and social theories are particularly weak for males.
+Research has supported the role of the non-social environment, including prenatal hormones and maternal immune responses.

 In 2009, Royal College of Psychiatrists criticized Nicolosi's appearance at a conference in London, saying that: "there is no sound scientific evidence that sexual orientation can be changed" and "furthermore, so-called treatments of homosexuality create a setting in which prejudice and discrimination can flourish."
 Nicolosi gave an interview with the BBC in order to defend his opinions, claiming: "we have a great deal of evidence".
 The conference, at which Nicolosi was a keynote speaker, was organized by Anglican Mainstream, a conservative religious charity, and by evangelical conservative lobby group Christian Action Research and Education, and its organizers professed to be "very worried about the continued progress of the gay ... agenda".
 At the conference, Nicolosi performed "therapy" on a man live in front of the audience, a sight Patrick Strudwick described as "like I was watching a blood sport".